Weaker Hurricane Arthur heads to Nantucket, Cape Cod

 "It will certainly have some impact for southern New England," said John Cangialosi, an NHC meteorologist.
 "It's very tricky conditions there for the Fourth."

-Arthur was expected to bring rain and winds of tropical storm strength, or 39 to 73 miles per hour (63 to 117 km per hour), to the Massachusetts coast, the center said.
+Arthur was expected to bring rain and winds of tropical storm strength, or 39 to 73 miles per hour (63 to 117 km per hour), to the Massachusetts coast, the centre said.

 Also set to be pelted with rain but slightly weaker winds was eastern Maine, the NHC said.